LayanJethwa/scansion/README.md

 https://scansion-computer.vercel.app/

-This is not finished yet (the second screen isn't functioning), but I have ported the PyGame program manually to a Flask environment so it runs a lot faster and smoother.
+~~This is not finished yet (the second screen isn't functioning), but I have ported the PyGame program manually to a Flask environment so it runs a lot faster and smoother.~~

+This is now completed, and runs pretty well.

 ## What does this all mean?